-Everything You Need To Know About Klarna
+Everything You Need To Know About Klarna: A review

 Since Afterpay launched in 2014, they've revolutionised the credit landscape.
 Younger people are turning away from credit cards due to their high interest rates and the rise of debit cards.
 Now many other companies are scrambling to get into the Buy Now Pay Later space.
 Enter Klarna.

 You may have seen their distinctive pink stickers in shopping centres advertising their services, and wondered what they are all about.
 You've come to the right place.
 We're going to take a deep dive into Klarna, and compare it with the biggest competitors.

 Klarna is a Swedish company founded in 2005.
 The are currently Europe's biggest Buy Now Pay Later company and have expanded into the US and are now on our shores.
 They are partnered with Commonwealth bank to bring Buy Now Pay Later services into mainstream banking.
 You can now log into Klarna through the Commonwealth banking app, making it easier for users to access the service.
 It also give Commonwealth bank customers an easy new way to access small amounts of credit.

 Klarna was founded by Sebastian Siemiatkowski, who still owns 8.1% of the company.
 The rest is owned by a combination of private investors including Dragoneer investment group, HMI Capital, Merian Chrysalis Investment Company and Commonwealth bank Australia.
 Whilst they are closely affiliated in Australia, Klarna are not wholly owned by Commonwealth.
 However, the bank does have a 5.5% stake in the company and is propelling Klarna's expansion into Australia.